linguini1/C-onway/README.md

 ### Controls
 - To pause and play the simulation, press the space bar.
 - To increase or decrease the speed of the simulation, use the up & down arrow keys.
+  - To max out the speed, press the `m` key.
 - To show or hide the analytics, press the `a` key.

 ## Development